A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Introduction

 where $\delta_{j,k}$ is the Kronecker symbol and the positive constant $C_{\ell}$ depends on $\ell$ only.
 The sequence $C_{\ell}$ is known as the \emph{angular power spectrum} of the field.
 As is usual in the CMB context, we require for the monopole and dipole $C_0 = C_1= 0$.
 The set of the $a_{\ell,m}$ with $\ell\ge 2$ and $m\ge 0$ are in the Gaussian case not just uncorrelated but are independent Gaussian random variables.
 It is easily seen that the Gaussian field $T$ has mean zero,

 and covariance

-where $P_\ell$ is the Legendre polynomial of degree $\ell$, and we used the addition theorem \citep{Muller1966}
+where $P_\ell$ is the Legendre polynomial of degree $\ell$, and we used the addition theorem \citep{Muller1966}.

-For the moment we concentrate on the coefficients $a_{\ell,0}$ (i.e. we take $m=0$), but we consider simultaneously many different $\ell$ values, recalling that the $a_{\ell,0}$ are {to a good approximation} supposed to be instances of \emph{independent} random variables.
+For the moment we concentrate on the coefficients $a_{\ell,0}$ (i.e. we take $m=0$), but we consider simultaneously many different $\ell$ values, recalling that the $a_{\ell,0}$ are to a good approximation supposed to be instances of \emph{independent} random variables.
 It is useful to consider exactly what the coefficients $a_{\ell,0}$ tell us about a field $T$.
 Remembering that

 where $\bn$ is the unit vector in the direction of the positive $z$ axis, it follows from \eqref{eq:a_lm} that $a_{\ell,0}$ is a real number given by

 Thus $a_{\ell,0}$ is the convolution of $T$ with a spherical harmonic of degree $\ell$ that is axially symmetric about the $z$-axis.